gergelyk/prog-lang-usability/src/context.md

 {{#include context.rs}}
 ```

-Note: doesn't meet objectives in case of panic.
+Note: doesn't meet objectives in case of a panic.
+However many applications are made sure that they never panic.

 ### Crystal